 of this textbook.

-The second edition of The Geography of transport systems
+The third edition of The Geography of transport systems

-maintains the overall structure of its predecessor, with chapters dealing
+maintains the overall structure of its predecessors, with chapters dealing

 with specific conceptual dimensions and methodologies, but the contents

 have been revised and updated.
 It provides material about transportation

 and individual learners.
 It includes a wide variety of

 and PowerPoint presentations.Like the previous two editions, the

 third edition is articulated along two core approaches to transport